Date: 10 Jul 1939

 The miner said that he did wonder what had caused the scream and bang but said that when he could see no visible reason for it he thought no more of it until he later heard of the murder at Eastwood.

-The miner said that he then went along on his bicycle along London Road towards Sandwich and shortly after me another collier coming from the pit direction and said that they stopped and spoke and then rode back together towards Deal, noting that before they arrived at Eastwood the collier looked over the hedge and remarked about a fine grey horse that was working in the field and at the same time said that the colliers front wheel caught the bank and overbalanced him but that he saved himself by putting out his left foot.
+The miner said that he then went along on his bicycle along London Road towards Sandwich and shortly after met another collier coming from the pit direction and said that they stopped and spoke and then rode back together towards Deal, noting that before they arrived at Eastwood the collier looked over the hedge and remarked about a fine grey horse that was working in the field and at the same time said that the colliers front wheel caught the bank and overbalanced him but that he saved himself by putting out his left foot.
 The miner said that he then said to the collier, 'That's funny, I fell off on the opposite side.
-I thought I had heard a smash up', and said that he explained that he had heard a scream and a bang that he thought was a smash up but that nothing more of it was said, saying that they then started to talk about sand as the miner said that the lump in London Road that he had thought was sand turned out to be a lump of gravel and said that the collier then advised him on where to get some sand and aid that they then parted at Sholden Church.
+I thought I had heard a smash up', and said that he explained that he had heard a scream and a bang that he thought was a smash up but that nothing more of it was said, saying that they then started to talk about sand as the miner said that the lump in London Road that he had thought was sand turned out to be a lump of gravel and said that the collier then advised him on where to get some sand and said that they then parted at Sholden Church.

-The miner said that he was definite that he heard the scream and band and stated that his sole reason in not going to the police as soon as he knew of the murder was that he didn't like to do so as he could not read or write, except his own name.
+The miner said that he was definite that he heard the scream and bang and stated that his sole reason in not going to the police as soon as he knew of the murder was that he didn't like to do so as he could not read or write, except his own name.
 However, he admitted that he was advised to do so by his mates at the colliery to whom he had spoken of the matter but said that he didn't want to.
-The miner said that he didn't go to work on the Tuesday either, 11 July 1939, as he went with his wife, children and relations to Ramsgate for the day, but said that when he went to the pit for the early shift on the Wednesday, 12 July 1936, he said that he mentioned it to the man that kept the cycle store there.
+The miner said that he didn't go to work on the Tuesday either, 11 July 1939, as he went with his wife, children and relations to Ramsgate for the day, but said that when he went to the pit for the early shift on the Wednesday, 12 July 1936, that he mentioned it to the man that kept the cycle store there.

 The police report noted that part of the miner's statement was corroborated by the collier who had lived at 396 St Richards Road in Mongeham, who said that he had met the miner who was cycling along London Road in the direction of Sandwich whilst he was cycling in the direction of Deal, having left the colliery sometime in the region of 7am.
-He said that when he let the miner he said to him, 'What the b----- hell are you doing here?', to which he said the miner told him that he had overslept and that he had come out to get some sand.
-The collier said that he told the miner that there was no sand about on London Road, but that thre were lumps of gravel and said that he told him that if he came back with him he could how him where he could get some sand.
+He said that when he met the miner he said to him, 'What the b----- hell are you doing here?', to which he said the miner told him that he had overslept and that he had come out to get some sand.
+The collier said that he told the miner that there was no sand about on London Road, but that there were lumps of gravel and said that he told him that if he came back with him he could show him where he could get some sand.

-He said that they then cycled together toward Deal and that he saw a fine grey horse working in a field at the side of the road on the left-hand side and said that as he was looking his front wheel caught the bank at the side of the road and he overbalanced but saved himself from falling by putting out his left foot. however, he said that other than that conversation he could not recall the miner telling him about falling off his cycle or about the scream and hang, but qualified that by saying that he had a very bad memory and often forgot what he had been told.
+He said that they then cycled together toward Deal and that he saw a fine grey horse working in a field at the side of the road on the left-hand side and said that as he was looking his front wheel caught the bank at the side of the road and he overbalanced but saved himself from falling by putting out his left foot.
+However, he said that other than that conversation he could not recall the miner telling him about falling off his cycle or about the scream and bang, but qualified that by saying that he had a very bad memory and often forgot what he had been told.

 The keeper of the cycle store at Betteshanger Colliery said that she well remembered the miner telling her about hearing a scream and a bang as he passed the house where Margaret Jackson was murdered on Monday morning 10 July 1939 when he went out to get some sand.
 She said that she knew that it was before he went down for an early shift at 6am but could not be definite as to the day of the conversation, although she said that she remembered it was his first day on early shift.
 She said that she kept no records of the date the cycles were left as a fixed weekly rental was charged, and not a daily one.